 MOS is an abbreviation for mannan oligosaccharides and also contributes to a healthier intestinal flora, but through a different mechanism.
 MOS prevents harmful bacteria from attaching to the intestinal cell walls and colonizing, thus helping them to be excreted in the feces instead.
 Our cat food contains natural sources of MOS: corn and brewer's yeast.

 Vitamins and stable fermentation in the colon

 To further promote a healthy digestive system, metabolism and stool quality in the cat, we have also chosen to include natural ingredients that contribute to vitamins and a stable fermentation process in the colon.

 B vitamins from seaweed: Seaweed is rich in B vitamins including vitamin B12 and antioxidants.
 B vitamins fulfill many important functions in the body, especially for the digestive system where they are important factors in metabolism and enzyme activity.

 Yucca schidigera: Helps reduce stool odor via plant saponins that stabilize the fermentation of the colon and help reduce ammonia production.

-We are very proud and happy about our cat food that will soon be launched.
 To ensure the best possible nutrition for our cat friends, our chief veterinarian Nicky Sluczanowski has put great care and love into our cat recipe.
 We base the nutritional content of all our recipes on current recommendations from FEDIAF and the latest research.